-Is your overweight bike making you depressed?
+Is your heavy road bike making you depressed?
 You’re not alone.
 Many cyclists dream of having the lightest bike possible.
 It’s the primary motivation of "weight weenies," people who count grams obsessively.

 When it comes to improving a bike’s performance, weight is tangible.
 We feel it every time we pick up a bike.
 We can put a bike on a scale, get a number, and determine that a smaller number is “better.”
 We can spend money on new components that save more weight.
-As consumers, we have an ability to control and modify bike weight in ways we can’t with other aspects of bike performance like stiffness, aerodynamics, or geometry.
+As consumers, we can control and modify road bike weight in ways we can’t with variables like stiffness, aerodynamics, or geometry.

 The high cost of lightness

-Rocket scientists are perhaps the world’s ultimate weight weenies.
-When sending objects into space, they deal with a problem known as the “tyranny of the rocket equation.”
+Rocket scientists are the world’s ultimate weight weenies.
+When sending objects into space, they deal with the “tyranny of the rocket" equation.
 As the amount of weight they want to move increases, the rocket fuel required to do so increases exponentially.
-For example, increasing the payload of a rocket by only 5% may require a massive 130% more fuel to move it.
+For example, increasing a rocket's payload by only 5% may require a massive 130% more fuel to move it.
 Because of this problem, minimizing rocket weight is paramount.
-Aerospace materials are made to be as strong and light as possible to balance out the equation, and they’re hugely expensive because of it.
+Aerospace materials are made to be as strong and light as possible to balance the equation, and they’re hugely expensive because of it.

 It's bad for complete bikes too.
 For example, a top-of-the-line Specialized S-Works Tarmac retails for over twice as much as a similar Tarmac Expert.
 This higher price gets you a lighter frame and lighter components.
 But the S-Works model is not twice as light.
 The weight difference is only one or two pounds.
 You’re paying over 130% more, to save about 5% of the total weight.